jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

 Results
 -------

-*In the following section, R lists will be represented in JSON notation.
-In this format, named lists are represented with `{ "name" : "value", "name 2" : "value 2" }`, and unnamed lists are represented with `[ "valueWithouName", "valueWithoutName 2" ]`.
-JSON is a particularly good format for representing nested/hierachical structures, which is why we make use of it.*
+In the following section, R lists will be represented in JSON notation.
+In this format, named lists are represented with

+    { "name" : "value", "name 2" : "value 2" }

+and unnamed lists are represented with

+    [ "valueWithouName", "valueWithoutName 2" ]

+.
+JSON is a particularly good format for representing nested/hierachical structures, which is why we make use of it.

-The analysis function should return the results from the analysis, and must be a named list.
+The analysis function should return a results bundle and must be a named list.

-An example of a results list might be:
+An example of a results bundle might be:

+    {
+        "results" : { ... },
+        "status" : "the status",
+        "state" : { ... }
+        "keep" : [ ... ]
+    }

+- `results` : a results object, descriped below
+- `status` : the status, this can be either `"inited"` (typically to be returned when `perform == "init"`) or `"complete"` (typically returned when `perform == "run"`)
+- `state`  : arbitrary data that can be retrieved in a subsequent call of this analysis with a call to `.retrieveState()`
+- `keep` : a list of file descriptors (from `.endSaveImage()`).
+This instructs the temporary file system to keep these files, and not delete them.

+### Results

     {
         ".meta" : [